Efficiency of stochastic coordinate proximal gradient methods on nonseparable composite optimization: Introduction.

-\section{Introduction}
+\section{Introduction.}

-This paper addresses stochastic (block) coordinate proximal gradient methods for large-scale composite optimization problems of the form:
+This paper develops stochastic (block) coordinate proximal gradient methods for solving composite optimization problems of the form:

 where $f: \mathbb{R}^n \to \mathbb{R}$ is smooth (possibly nonconvex) and $\psi : \mathbb{R}^n \to {\mathbb{R}}$ is simple and twice differentiable (possibly nonseparable and nonconvex).
-Optimization problems having this composite structure arise in many applications such as distributed control, signal processing, truss topology design, machine learning, traffic equilibrium problems, network flow problems and other areas \cite{Ber:99,Mit:97,NecCli:13}.
-Despite the bad properties of the sum, such problems, both in convex and nonconvex cases, can be solved by full gradient or Newton methods with the efficiency typical for the good part of the objective \cite{Nes:13,NesPol:06}.
-However, for large-scale problems, which is also the case in this paper, the usual methods based on full gradient and Hessian computations are prohibitive.
-In this case, it appears that a reasonable approach to solve such problems is to use (block) coordinate descent methods.
-These methods were among the first optimization algorithms studied in the literature, see e.g., \cite{Ber:99}.
+Optimization problems having this composite structure permit to handle general coupling functions (e.g., $\psi(x) = \| A x\|^p$, with $A$ linear operator and $p \geq 2$) and arise in many applications such as distributed control, signal processing, truss topology design, machine learning, traffic equilibrium problems, network flow problems and other areas \cite{Ber:99,LuFreNes:18,Mit:97,NecCli:13}.
+In particular, this model is suitable for applications where for the second term, although differentiable, the computations of the gradient or of the coordinatewise Lipschitz constants over a bounded set along a subspace are expensive or even impossible; on the other hand the computation of the prox for the second term along a subspace is easy.
+Despite the nonsmooth property of the sum, such problems, both in convex and nonconvex cases, can be solved by full gradient or Newton methods with the efficiency typical for the smooth part of the objective \cite{Nes:18,NesPol:06}. {However, for large-scale problems, the usual methods based on full gradient/prox and on Hessian computations are prohibitive.
+In this case, a reasonable approach to solve such problems is to use (block) coordinate descent methods, see~\cite{Ber:99}. }